amol-kajale/GenAI/Module 1/README.md

-# GenAI - FastAPI Hugging Face LLM Backend
+# GenAI - FastAPI LLM Backend (Module 1)

-This FastAPI app accepts a user question, calls the Hugging Face Inference API, and returns structured JSON with latency, token estimates, and cost.
+This small FastAPI app forwards a user `question` to a Hugging Face chat model and returns structured JSON including latency, token estimates, a simple intent/priority classification, and a few suggested support actions.
+It also records basic metrics to a `metrics.csv` file in the same folder.

-## Quick Start
+## Quick Setup

-1. Create a virtual environment and install dependencies:
+1. Create and activate a Python virtual environment and install dependencies:

 ```powershell
 python -m venv .venv